-Figure 1: Global map showing the distribution of the OBS networks used for training the PickBlue picking algorithms.
-Labels indicate the dataset name and numbers of OBS stations and events used.
+Figure 1.
+Global map showing the distribution of the ocean bottom seismometer (OBS) networks used for training the PickBlue picking algorithms.
+Labels indicate the data set name and numbers of OBS stations and events used.
 Red boxes encircle the OBS networks.
-Stations and events are shown with red and green dots, respectively.
 ALA is not shown as the station set is identical to that of AACSE.
+Detailed maps of each deployment are available in Figure S1 in Supporting Information S1.